Ner0ls/HolyCrapForkIsBack/README.md

 * Risk of Rain 2 Modding Community: Love you guys, even if you kinda get pissed with my stupid questions <3

 ## Changelog
+**1.0.2**

+-   Fixed null reference on spoon item (for real this time lol, thanks ImBonkers)
+-	Added breaking message on Chopsticks long description
+-	Rewrote some long descriptions to improve clarity and include more color coded text

 **1.0.1**

 -   Fixed null reference on spoon item